Refresher on bash with Orange Pi specifics

 ├─nginx───2*[nginx]

-, or signal number 15, which terminates running processes that match the name specified.
-For example,sudo killall sshd
+...sudo killall <name of process>is a command that kills all processes that match the name specified.
+Without additional arguments,killallsendsSIGTERM, or signal number 15, which terminates running processes that match the name specified.
+For example,sudo killall sshdwill kill all processes namedsshd.

 Installing packages